benfertig/timestamper/README.md

 -Unless you know what you are doing, do not concern yourself with any of the installers that end in "bash".
 Only select from the installers that that end in "pkg".<br /><br />
 -There are installers for Intel Macs as well as M1 Macs.
 You should choose the installer that matches the type of processor your Mac has.
 To find out which type of processor your Mac has:<br /><br />
 &emsp;-Click on the Apple logo in the top-left corner of your screen.<br />
--Select "About This Mac".<br />
+&emsp;-Select "About This Mac".<br />
--In the "Overview" tab, the field titled "Processor" should tell you what kind of processor your Mac has.
-Look for either "Intel" or "M1" in the Processor's name.<br />
+&emsp;-In the "Overview" tab, the field titled "Processor" should tell you what kind of processor your Mac has.
+Look for either "Intel" or "M1" in the Processor's name.<br /><br />
 -Once you have downloaded the correct installer for your Mac computer, run the installer to install Python with Miniconda.<br />